mmyd/Insight-DE-Poject/README.md

 ## Challenge
 ### Improve the performance of writing relationship to Neo4j
 ### Solution:
-- Preprocess: Aggregation the statements using Spark
+- Preprocess: Aggregate the statements using Spark
 - Increase heap size
 - Create index on nodes
 - Batch transaction using periodical commit